scenaristeur/shighl/README.md

 ////////////////////

 # Shighl
+Why High Level ?
+Because Shighl is based on other libs like solid-auth-client, mostly @solid/query-ldflex, (solid-file-client, tripledoc in the next future)... to give you the most common used functionnalities to deal with session, pod, chat, inbox... using the [Solid Project](https://solid.inrupt.com/community).
+If you have any question, feel free to ask on the [Solid Community Forum](https://forum.solidproject.org/)

 ## Examples
 - see /dist folder for examples or [https://scenaristeur.github.io/shighl/](https://scenaristeur.github.io/shighl/)
 - An example of this chat functionnalities is running on [show INSTANCE EXAMPLE](https://scenaristeur.github.io/shighl/instances.html)

 ## Usage
+Shighl can be integrated in any [gh-page](https://scenaristeur.github.io/scenaristeur), [POD](https://solidarity.inrupt.net/public/App/) or static WebPage !

 ### Browser
 use cdn.jsdelivr.net
 ```